mattvenn/zero-to-asic-www/content/digital.md

 #### Is there a cheaper option? {#grant}

 We have a grant that provides a Silicon-level ticket option for the Zero to ASIC course for those unable to afford the course at full price.
-Please [apply here](https://forms.gle/LAYVnqF1pWbQF5ti6).
+More information [here](/post/ticket_grant).

 [Back to top](#tickets)